ajayravindranathan/tlc303/DataPreparation_and_FeatureEngineering_using_sagemaker_datawrangler.md

 Click on Preview.
 Then click on Add.

-Repeat the above steps for vmail_plan column as well.
+**Repeat the above steps for vmail_plan column as well.**

 b.
-Next add a Custom Pandas transform in order to:
+Next add a Custom Transform and select Python (Pandas) in order to:
  i.
 Replace the churn values  - True. with 1 and False. with 0 ii.
 Replace the '-' in the phone number with '' to make it a number. iii.
 Add 2 columns 'FS_ID' and 'FS_time'.
 These columns are required in order to export the features to the feature store.